-This overview is a digest of articles and publications on certain key aspects of law and activities of the Astana International Financial Centre (hereinafter, the "AIFC") prepared by the lawyers of AEQUITAS Law Firm.
+This overview is a digest of articles and publications on certain key aspects of law and activities of the Astana International Financial Centre (hereinafter, the "AIFC") prepared by AEQUITAS lawyers1.
 The overview also contains a comparative (with the general jurisdiction of the Republic of Kazakhstan (hereinafter, the "Kazakhstan") analysis of certain issues, which we hope will be helpful in selecting the jurisdiction while deciding on the place of registration for a respective business unit within the geographical territory of Kazakhstan.